bitgeese/xfive-statistics-api/README.md

 - Data models to efficiently store demographic statistics
 - CSV import functionality with validation and logging
 - REST API with filtering and aggregation capabilities
-- (Optional) Frontend data visualization
+- Modern data visualization dashboard with dark theme
+- Advanced filtering and data exploration capabilities

 ## Features and Implementation